 The importance of this part is based on the fact that it accounts for the associated buffers and caches to illustrate what memory is currently used and other reserved.

-The first value indicates how much memory is being used; the second value tells us how much memory is available to our applications.
+The first value shows how much memory is being used; the second value indicates how much memory is available to our applications.

 That means 536 megabytes is used while 1221 megabytes is available.

 The second line is about the swap.
-Swapping typically occurs when memory usage is impacting performance.
+Swapping occurs when memory usage is impacting performance.